Spring Garden Revival

 Oswego’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Southbury and Prescott Mill: Newer subdivisions, minimal tree cover, full sun, rapid turf growth, compaction from recent construction, less thatch but high risk if not managed.
+• Southbury and Prescott Mill: Newer subdivisions, minimal thatch but high compaction from recent construction, full sun exposure, rapid grass growth.

-• Deerpath Creek and Ogden Falls: Proximity to wetlands and conservation areas, buffer zone requirements, seasonal flooding, and high water table affecting dethatching timing.
+• Deerpath Creek and Ogden Falls: Proximity to wetlands and conservation areas, poorly drained soils, seasonal waterlogging, buffer zone requirements for environmental compliance.

-• Mill Race Creek: Near forest preserve lands, environmental oversight, mature trees, and shaded lawns with slow thatch decomposition.
+• Mill Race Creek: Near forest preserve lands, high water table, shaded areas with fine fescue, increased moss and slow decomposition.

 Oswego Municipal Ordinances for Landscaping Operations & Equipment Use